GNUKalashnikov/ansible/README.md

     - group_vars
     - host_vars

-Accessing varriables within playbooks is done like this:
+Accessing variables within playbooks is done like this:

 `"{{ variable_name }}"`